arianitu/postgres-statefulset/config/README.md

 You should follow that page for a link to the ELA/ETH "faucet" where we are supposed to obtain Test Eth.
 I found it failed repeatedly and we have zero Test ELA/ETH. :(   ...

 We did find that we could successfully connect to the Truffle development network (as paupers) with the above nodePort config.
-This means we are connected to the Elastos Blockchains.
-After running
+This means we are connected to the Elastos Blockchains, after running

-`truffle console --network development`
+`truffle console --network development`.

-we were able to obtain an Eth Account Address with:
+We were able to obtain an Eth Account Address with:

-`web3.eth.personal.newAccount("MY_PASSWORD")`
+`web3.eth.personal.newAccount("MY_PASSWORD")`.

 We then inserted that Account Address into the truffle-config.js file as described on the above Elastos webpage.

-At the very least this means we have managed to successfully construct a fully connected Kubernetes backend for the Database and Blockchains (based on Postgresql and the Elastos Develap Binaries) with a Truffle node upon which solidity smart contracts programming would be able to occur against the Blockchains, given we had some Test ELA/ETH.
+At the very least this means we have managed to successfully construct a fully connected Kubernetes backend for the Database and Blockchains (based on Fully Replicated Postgresql and the Elastos Develap Binaries) with a Truffle node upon which programming of solidity smart contracts would be able to occur against the Blockchains, given we had some Test ELA/ETH.
 We are able to launch a connected Truffle Development Environment in truffle-node, it's just the ELA/ETH Test Faucet is either not working or holds secrets we have yet to uncover ..